antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 ![](_static/images/R2d2_logo.png)**Did you know that the additional settings can be changed in “Tracks Panel".**

 ![](_static/images/UsingR2genome_toolicon.png)
-                                                                                                                     > *Clicking on the tool icon unfolds extra options to configure your graph*
+                                                                                                                     > *Clicking on the tool icon unfolds extra options to configure your graph.
+For many tracks, this will allow you to increase the size, but the settings may also include options that are specific to a particular analysis*

 ----------